turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 We would like to give you a fair amount of freedom on this project.
 We want you to bulid something that you're excited about, and that you're proud of.
 These are a few requirements you should consider when pitching and building your project:

 *   You build something usable.
-Your should be comfortable publishing your project by the time it's due in week 6.
+You should be comfortable publishing your project by the time it's due in week 6.
 A spike or exploration into a new concept without a clear deliverable won't be accepted.
 *   You must apply at least two new techniques.
 New is something from the 4th module (OOJS, Security, Environments, React), or something extra-curricular.
 Something not taught in the Turing Back-end engineering program.
-	-   Since accessibility is already in the rubric, it doesn't count as a new topic
+	-   Since accessibility is already in the rubric, it doesn't count as a new topic, but is required.
 	-   If you use something cool for your documentation (swagger, JSON-API, etc), I would count that.

 Structure of each week